 Through following the Idle No More Movement on Twitter, many of my undergraduate social studies teacher education students and I attended a Flash Mob Round Dance at the University of Regina in January 2013.
 It was an opportunity to learn more about the concerns expressed by Idle No More, to participate in public dissent and to engage in peaceful activism.
-It facilitated continued considerations of colonialism in the context of engaged citizenship.
 Several students shared that it was their first experience of engaged citizenship through which they felt empowered and determined to further express their support for the movement and their concerns about Bill C-45.
 They spoke about the meaningfulness of being alongside hundreds of people and the opportunity for solidarity in speaking back to the Government.
-The event facilitated the chance for what I have described elsewhere, as ethically engaged citizenship, which is a commitment to social change through being in relation to one another rather than working toward social change in benevolent ways on behalf of the 'other' (Tupper, 2012).
-It necessitates deeply considering the implications of colonialism for Aboriginal-Canadian relations and asks us to consider what our ethical responsibilities as citizens of Canada might be to First Nations people, individually and collectively.
+The event facilitated the opportunity for what I have described elsewhere, as ethically engaged citizenship, which is a commitment to social change through being in relation to one another rather than working toward social change in benevolent ways on behalf of the 'other' (Tupper 2011).
+It necessitates deeply considering the implications of colonialism for Aboriginal - Canadian relations and asks us to consider what our ethical responsibilities as citizens of Canada might be to First Nations people, individually and collectively.

-Ethically engaged citizenship draws on Donald's (2009) conceptualization of ethical relationality in order to critique how the substantive experiences of liberal democratic citizenship have been differentially produced.
+Ethically engaged citizenship draws on Donald's (2009) conceptualization of ethically relationality in order to critique how the substantive experiences of liberal democratic citizenship have been differentially produced.
 Donald notes that ethical relationality requires a deep consideration of the histories of Aboriginal and non-Aboriginal peoples in Canada in order to facilitate being in ethical relation.
 I argue the need for all Canadians to have an ethically engaged disposition so that they may "be always mindful of how individual behaviours and choices support or undermine relationships with First Nations peoples.
-Canadians will be unable to engage ethically with one another if we fail to understand what it means to be in relation" (Tupper, 2012, p.
-153).
+Canadians will be unable to engage ethically with one another if we fail to understand what it means to be in relation" (Tupper 2011, 153).
 Thus, ethically engaged citizenship must be a central concern in citizenship education programs.

-Because Idle No More had such a digital presence, I was able to use it as a teaching tool with some of my undergraduate teacher education social studies majors to support my commitment to critical and ethically engaged citizenship.
-Following our participation in the Flash Mob Round Dance and our experiences of being in relation, several students and I met informally to discuss the concerns embedded in the Idle No More movement.
+Because Idle No More had such a digital presence, I was able to use it as a teaching tool to support my commitment to critical and ethically engaged citizenship.
+Following our participation in the Flash Mob Round Dance and our experiences of being in relation, several students and I met to discuss the concerns embedded in the Idle No More movement.
 Our conversation was an extension of the learning students had just participated in through their attendance at a two day Treaty Education Workshop offered by the Office of the Treaty Commissioner in Saskatchewan in which they grappled with the historical and contemporary legacies of colonialism.
 The students were particularly interested in making connections between treaty failures and the impetus for Idle No More, especially failure related to a commitment to share the land in consultative ways.
-We talked together about further possibilities for learning, activism and dissent that supported an ongoing critique of colonialism in Canada, notably absent in the existing and proposed citizenship education curriculum in Saskatchewan.

-The students considered the implications of Idle No More for their own approaches to citizenship education when they had classrooms of their own.
-They articulated the significance of moving away from a passive, textbook based approach to citizenship which is common in many schools in Saskatchewan (though there are most certainly exceptions).
-Recently, one of these students sent me a tweet expressing her gratitude for the opportunity to participate in activism and dissent.
-I can only hope that she will extend similar opportunities to the students she is alongside in her teaching career, and that she will do so with the aim of fostering ethically engaged citizenship.
+We talked together about further possibilities for learning and activism that supported an ongoing critique of colonialism in Canada.
+Recently, one of these students who is about to graduate from teacher education sent me a tweet expressing her gratitude for the opportunity to participate in activism and dissent.
+I can only hope that she will extend similar opportunities to the students she is alongside, and that she will do so with the aim of fostering ethically engaged citizenship.

-7 Conclusion
+Conclusion